 What’s Covered Under A Solar Loan?

-Often, solar loans cover the entire cost of a solar energy system, including solar PV panels, inverters or microinverters, power optimizers, racking systems, and wiring.
-In addition to the solar equipment, labor, and permitting costs are also included.
+Most solar loans cover the full cost of a residential solar panel system, including key components like solar PV panels, inverters or microinverters, power optimizers, racking systems, and necessary wiring.
+In addition to the solar equipment, labor costs, and permitting fees are typically included in the loan, making it easier for homeowners to finance the entire project.

 Can You Finance A Solar Battery Installation Too?